OUR PROMISE TO YOU:

 Generally, you have no obligation to provide any personal information requested by us.
 However, if you choose not to provide such information as may be necessary, there may be circumstances when we cannot provide you with the goods or services that you seek.

-The main reasons we collect personal information is so that we can provide you with a FREE SUBSCRIPTION to our magazines – or to sell you a product such as paper-based magazines, books or other merchandise – or, if you have something to sell, to sell you advertising in future magazines or online.
+The main reasons we collect personal information is so that we can provide you with a FREE SUBSCRIPTION to our magazines – or to sell you a product such as paper-based magazines, books or other merchandise – or, if you have something to sell, to sell you advertising in future magazines or online or in any of our other offerings.

-Subscribers: When you subscribe to our FREE magazines, we ask you to provide your first name and email address.
+Subscribers: When you subscribe to our FREE magazines, we only ask you to provide your email address.
 This is currently the only information we collect for this purpose.

-You can also write to us at firstname.lastname@example.org to request direct human intervention to alter your email address for you, or to delete/unsubscribe it.
+You can also write to us at firstname.lastname@example.org to request direct human intervention to alter, unsubscribe or delete your information.

 We do not disclose your information/email address to third parties (unless required by law).

-We do not give advertisers, marketers or other third parties access to our database of emails for the purpose of ‘spam’ or other unsolicited contact.
-If any company wants to communicate with you, they must purchase ‘traditional’ advertising for placement in our magazines, on our web site or in our newsletter.
+We do not give advertisers, marketers or other third parties access to our database of emails for the purpose of unsolicited contact.
+If any company wants to communicate with you, they must purchase advertising for placement in our magazines, on our web site or in our newsletter.

-We will not ‘spam’ you ourselves with emails for any other purpose than to send you our fortnightly newsletter or to notify you that there is a new magazine available to read or that there are old magazines newly digitised and added to our web site and available for access/download.
+We will not ‘spam’ you ourselves with emails for any other purpose than to send you our fortnightly newsletter or to notify you that there is a new magazine available to read or that there are old magazines newly digitised and added to our web site and available for access/download – or the aforementioned partner communications that we think are necessary and/or helpful to grow our business and/or deliver a better service to you.

 Sales: If you purchase a product from us (e.g. paper-based back-issue magazine), we will require extra information from you.
 Naturally, this will include a postal address so we can send the product to you.
 It may also require us to collect credit card details from you for the purposes of payment.